bsherman/poetry-container/README.md

 This is a pre-installed [poetry](https://python-poetry.org/) image which runs via docker/podman without need for local python/pip installation.

+It can be used to execute poetry locally (in container) to use a `pyproject.toml` to install requirements and run operations on the resulting virtual environment.
+It can also be used to run webapps or other projects in container without the need to install your own poetry.

+Python-slim docker images (based on Debian) are used as this builds libc compatible python shared objects.

 The image is based on the [offical python alpine image](https://hub.docker.com/_/python) for minimal size.

 The image builds daily, and automatically builds the latest python and poetry combo.
 (Note: I'm not sure how quickly ptyhon deploys new version images after releases, so there could be a few days after one where this doesn't build.)

 ## How do I use it?

-If using bash or zsh, I'd suggest an alias:
+If using bash or zsh, one can use an alias:

 ```bash
 alias poetry='if ! [ -d "$HOME/.cache/pypoetry" ]; \